Merlicne/RealtimeChatGolangFiber/README.md

 Server
 - Serve websocket to user that request connection
-- Navigate user to the room that user want to join
+- Navigate user to the room which user want to join

 Room
 - Act as a room for user to chating with other